amygorgon/didtyronzil/docs/security-privacy.md

 ## Privacy Considerations

-The tyronZIL DID Method focuses on principle #7 of Privacy by Design: "Respect for user privacy — keep it user-centric".
+This DID Method focuses on principle #7 of Privacy by Design: "Respect for user privacy — keep it user-centric".
 As a consequence, the user as the [DID Subject](./W3C-dids.md#did-subject) is the sole [DID Controller](./W3C-dids.md#did-controller) of their Decentralized Identifier.

 ### Keep Personally-Identifiable Information (PII) private